ramigs/nuxt-fauna-article/nuxt-fauna.md

 FaunaDB automatically created the necessary collection for the `Repo` entity.

-Additionally, it also created the indexes to support the schema and are needed to interact with the collection:
+Additionally, it also created the indexes that support the schema and interact with the collection:

 ![Fauna GraphQL Playground](./fauna-db-overview.png)